PayPal for ecommerce sites review

 When you open a PayPal business account, it essentially functions as a multi-currency account.
 This means you can receive payment in more than 200 countries and 24 currencies, and give customers the peace of mind and security of paying in their local currency.
-You can then convert foreign currency back into Canadian dollars in your PayPal account whenever you want, before withdrawing those funds to your linked business bank account.
+You can then convert foreign currency back into pound sterling in your PayPal account whenever you want, before withdrawing those funds to your linked business bank account.

 PayPal accepts the following currencies: